This content was updated for accuracy and relevance on October 14, 2020.

 If you have a bunch of kiddos in your friend group with birthdays coming up, you could even get together and organize a drive-by party to celebrate.
 You’d still be respecting the rules for social distancing, but giving yourself and your family permission to continue to enjoy life, despite grim circumstances.

-Self care as a busy mom is vital, and not something that should be skipped or shunned as self-indulgent.
+Self care as a busy working mom is vital, and not something that should be skipped or shunned as self-indulgent.
 It’s necessary and contributes to your life in a positive way.
 As a woman, as part of humanity as a whole, and as a mom.
 Doesn’t that make practicing self care more valuable than you first thought?
-At Alastin, we want to make self care easy and relaxing for women.
+At Alastin, we want to make self care easy and relaxing for women even when they have a busy schedule.
 That’s why we offer different skincare products with every woman's beauty goals in mind.
 Our daily skincare line was created to help restore and renew your skin while at home or on the go!